 The Gallery View feature enables organizations to display submissions online in a gallery for a public audience to view and/or rate.
-This is useful for organizations who would like to share their submissions with the public (e.g. to announce the finalists of a contest) or who would like the public to vote on submissions (e.g. to help determine the winners of a contest).
-This is also useful for organizations that may wish for their internal review team to view submissions in a gallery format.
+This capability is a powerful tool for organizations who would like to share submissions with the public, host contests that the public may vote on, or simply allow an internal review team to view submissions in a gallery format.

 The Gallery View feature can be added to any account for an additional fee.
 To sign up, please contact our sales team.